 We have in-licensed all of the patent rights and a significant portion of the technology for ReSure Sealant and our hydrogel platform technology product candidates from Incept, LLC, or Incept, an intellectual property holding company.
-Amarpreet Sawhney, our former President and Chief Executive Officer and current Chairman of the Board of Directors, is a general partner of Incept and has a 50% ownership stake in Incept.
+Amarpreet Sawhney, our former President and Chief Executive Officer and current Executive Chairman of the Board of Directors, is a general partner of Incept and has a 50% ownership stake in Incept.
+We are currently in discussions with Incept for the potential expansion of our licensed rights in order to enable our potential use of the technology beyond the field of ophthalmology.